Miami University Hamilton

 Miami University Hamilton (Miami Hamilton) is a satellite campus of Miami University in Hamilton, Ohio.
 It was founded in 1968 and is one of three regional campuses of Miami University.

 History

-In 1946, Miami University began offering classes in Hamilton and Middletown to meet the needs of people living in those communities who could not attend college.
-The success of these classes led to the creation of five academic centers in Norwood, Dayton, Piqua and the existing Hamilton and Middletown locations.
-Steady growth of student enrollment combined with local support for higher education led to the opening of Miami Middletown in 1966 and Miami Hamilton in 1968.
-The Dayton and Piqua academic centers were replaced by Wright State University; the responsibilities for the Norwood academic center were assumed by the University of Cincinnati.
+In 1946, Miami University began offering classes in Hamilton and Middletown to serve residents of those communities who were unable to attend college elsewhere.
+The success of these classes led to the establishment of five academic centers in Norwood, Dayton, Piqua, and the existing Hamilton and Middletown locations.
+Steady growth in student enrollment, along with strong local support for higher education, led to the opening of the permanent Miami University Middletown campus in 1966 and the Hamilton campus in 1968.
+The academic centers in Dayton and Piqua were eventually replaced by Wright State University, while the University of Cincinnati assumed responsibility for the Norwood center.

 Campus

 Miami Hamilton is a small, compact campus consisting of five academic buildings, a gymnasium, and a conservatory.
+The Robinson-Schwenn Building in downtown Hamilton is used as an arts and community center.